 These instructions tell you about Schedule B. To determine if you're a semiweekly schedule depositor, see section 11 of Pub.
-15, Employer's Tax Guide, or section 8 of Pub.
-80, Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+15, Employer's Tax Guide.

 Federal law requires you, as an employer, to withhold certain taxes from your employees' pay.
 Each time you pay wages, you must withhold-or take out of your employees' pay-certain amounts for federal income tax, social security tax, and Medicare tax.
 You must also withhold Additional Medicare Tax from wages you pay to an employee in excess of \$200,000 in a calendar year.
 Under the withholding system, taxes withheld from your employees are credited to your employees in payment of their tax liabilities.